 These program financial statements include only the financial position and results of operations for the Program.
 These Program financial statements are not intended to present the financial position and results of operations for the Authority.
-Separate financial statements are issued for the Authority as a whole, which include the Authority's Management's Discussion and Analysis.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING PRINCIPLES